-- Helping to remove or process alcohol, poisons and toxins from the body.
+- Helping to remove or process alcohol, poisons and toxins from your body.

 What is hepatitis and hepatitis A?

 Hepatitis means inflammation of the liver.
-There are a number of things that can cause hepatitis.
-For example, drinking too much alcohol, various drugs and chemicals, and also several different viruses.
+There are a number of things that can cause hepatitis - for example, drinking too much alcohol, various drugs and chemicals and also several different viruses.
 One virus that causes hepatitis is called the hepatitis A virus.
-After first contact with the virus, hepatitis A virus is carried in the bloodstream to the liver.
+After first contact with the virus, hepatitis A virus is carried in the bloodstream to your liver.
 It can then affect your liver to cause hepatitis.

 How do you get hepatitis A and how common is it?